Probes will now go beyond as new Indian anti-terror law takes shape

 Amidst talks of no first use, Pakistan desperately pushes terrorists to India

-This came close on the heels of the Lok Sabha passing a crucial bill that sought to empower the National Investigation Agency (NIA) to probe cases relating to cyber crime and human trafficking.
+This came close on the heels of the Lok Sabha passing a crucial bill that sought to empower the NIA to probe cases relating to cyber-crime and human trafficking.

 The bill gives the NIA the power to probe and prosecute offences listed in a schedule and also allows the setting up of special courts for trials in such cases.

-The lawl allows the NIA to probe cases of human trafficking, counterfeit currency, cyber terror, offences under the Explosive Substances Act and manufacture and sale of prohibited arms.
+The law allows the NIA to probe cases of human trafficking, counterfeit currency, cyber terror, offences under the Explosive Substances Act and manufacture and sale of prohibited arms.

 More importantly, the bill empowers the NIA to probe cases against Indian nationals in foreign countries.
-This would however be subject to foreign treaties and domestic laws of the other nations.
+This would however, be subject to foreign treaties and domestic laws of the other nations.

-NIA is investigating as many as 272 cases and in that they have filed charge sheet in 199.
+NIA is investigating as many as 272 cases and in that, they have filed charge sheet in 199.

 It may be recalled that when the Indian Embassy in Afghanistan was attacked in 2009, Afghanistan was keen to help.
-However the NIA was not empowered to register a case, probe it and prosecute those accused of the attack.
+However, the NIA was not empowered to register a case, probe it and prosecute those accused of the attack.
 The bill now will give the NIA the ability to probe cases on foreign soil.

 The minister said that out 272, in 51 cases the courts have already delivered their judgements and in 46 cases, people have been convicted and "there is a 90 per cent conviction rate".